ASKurz/ecological_fallacy_Thorndike/README.md

 > save in very special circumstances. (p.
 122)

 That is, the results from group-level data will not necessarily correspond to the results of subgroup- or individual-level data.
+Proceed with caution.

 Session info
 ------------